mikelemilia/ped-conformational-analysis/README.md

 > path is provided, it must be referred to the working directory that is set as the project folder.**

 ### Usage example
-Menu usage with `data` folder and PED00020 is here provided:
+An example of tool usage for `data` folder containing only PED00020 is provided, inside angular brackets are highlighted our inputs:

 ```
+CONFORMATIONAL ANALYSIS OF PROTEIN STRUCTURAL ENSEMBLES

 == == == == == == == == == == == == == == == == == == ==
-1. Task 1 : Analyze features of models inside a PED
+1. Task 1 : Analyze models features inside a PED
-2. Task 2 : Compare inter and intra features of a PED
+2. Task 2 : Compare PED features between ensembles
 3. Exit
 == == == == == == == == == == == == == == == == == == ==
 You can reverse any wrong selection with
 	- Q (QUIT)
 	- B (BACK)
 	- U (UNDO)
 == == == == == == == == == == == == == == == == == == ==

-Select what do you want to do: 1
+Select what do you want to do: <1>

-Insert the folder path containing the PED you want to analyze: data
+Insert the folder path containing the PED you want to analyze: <data>

 Which PED do you want to analyze:

 0 - PED00020

-Your choice: 0
+Your choice: <0>
 Your choice is PED00020

 Analyzing PED00020e001...